D-Incubator/CAPS/README.md

 - `examples/test_data.tif`
 - `examples/test_mask.tif`

-These data were acquired from the CAPS hardware, capturing the _in vivo_ heart of a 3 dpf _Tg(myl7:nucGFP)_ zebrafish larva.
-They can be used to test the reconstruction workflow after updating the paths in `recon_scripts/caps_main.py`.
+These files can be used directly to test the reconstruction workflow after updating the paths in `recon_scripts/caps_main.py`.

 ---

 ## Notes

+- The reconstruction code is designed for TIFF-based CAPS data.
 - Input and output paths are configured directly inside the Python scripts.
 - The example files are intended for demonstration and validation of the workflow.
 - Runtime and memory usage depend on dataset size and reconstruction settings.
+- The LabVIEW acquisition code is included for instrument control and is separate from the Python reconstruction and post-processing workflow.

 ---